muouim/DMTree/README.md

 * The toolkit is running under Linux (e.g., Ubuntu 20.04) with a C++ compiler (e.g., g++).
 * Install Mellanox OFED-5.X.

-The packages can be directly installed via `apt-get` and `pip` package managers:
+These dependencies can be installed via `apt-get`, `pip`, or built and installed from source (e.g., github releases / source archives):

 ```shell
 `g++`，`cmake`，`libssl`，`snappy`，`memcached`，`boost`，`city-hash`